Homebuyer Do's And Don'ts

 Don't forgo a home inspection.

 Once you've made an offer and it's been accepted, schedule your home inspection.
-This may cost you a couple hundred dollars, but completing one could help you avoid the inconvenience and cost of moving into a home with serious problems that you weren't aware of.
+Completing one could help you avoid the inconvenience and cost of moving into a home with serious problems that you weren't aware of.

 Don't buy a home in hopes of turning a profit tomorrow.

 When you couple today's low interest rate environment and great values in the housing market, you may determine that now is a good time for you to buy.
-But the housing market can be unpredictable; so make sure that you buy a home because you need one – not because you think you will be able to flip it and make money tomorrow.
+But the housing market can be unpredictable; buy a home because you need one – not because you think you will be able to flip it and make money tomorrow.